Easy Crock Pot Mississippi Pot Roast

 • 3-4 lb. chuck roast

-• ½ package ranch seasoning
+• ½ packet ranch seasoning

 • 1 packet reduced sodium brown gravy mix

-• 3 tbsp. unsalted butter
+• 3 tablespoon unsalted butter

-• 1/4 cup sliced pepperoncini peppers
+• ¼ cup sliced pepperoncini peppers

-• 1/4 cup pepperoncini pepper juice
+• ¼ cup pepperoncini pepper juice

 Instructions

-• Heat oil in cast iron skillet over medium high heat
+• Heat oil in cast iron skillet over medium high heat.

-• Sear all sides of the roast until browned, about 30 seconds-1 minute per side.
-Use tongs to move the roast into the bottom of the crock pot
+• Sear all sides of the roast until browned, about 30 seconds -1 minute per side.
+Use tongs to move the roast into the bottom of the crock pot.

 • Cook on low for 7-8 hours